ltp19930730/CPE593-FinalProject/README.md

 Second, we’ll build Mandelbrot sets using parallel calculations.
 Generating the set is a great opportunity for parallelism because you can start iterating from many different starting points at the same time.

-Third, we’ll develop other algorithms based on the research done.
-The professor suggests a rectangular containment algorithm but there are plenty of different algorithms to choose from.
-The group will develop 2 of these.

 Finally, pending time constraints, the group will work on visualizing these sets.
 A simple set of numbers is not particularly interesting, especially in comparison to the beauty found in a visualization of these sets.
 However, this is not core to the project since it is an exercise in c++ programming not algorithm development.
 Ideally, a module will be found online that can be imported into the project that will display the sets generated from the projects algorithms.

 ##References